Salta alla navigazione principale Salta alla ricerca Salta al contenuto principale

 DOI

-Stato di pubblicazionePubblicato - set 2002
+Stato di pubblicazionePubblicato - 2002

 Fingerprint

-Entra nei temi di ricerca di 'Role of transglutaminase 2 in glucose tolerance: Knockout mice studies and a putative mutation in a MODY patient'.
+Entra nei temi di ricerca di 'Role of transglutaminase 2 in glucose tolerance: knockout mice studies and a putative mutation in a MODY patient'.
 Insieme formano una fingerprint unica.

 Cita questo